https://uk.trip.com/travel-guide/destination/prague-822

 The city's layout facilitates easy access to major attractions and experiences, bolstered by an efficient public transportation network.
 This ensures that visitors can conveniently navigate between their chosen accommodation sites and Prague's renowned cultural and historical landmarks.

-Prague Best Time To Visit
+Prague Best Time to Visit

 The best time to visit Prague is during the spring months of April and May, and the autumn months of September and October.
 During these months, the weather is mild and there are fewer tourists compared to the peak summer months.
 The city blooms beautifully in spring with its parks and gardens in full blossom, and in autumn, the city is adorned with vibrant fall foliage making it an ideal setting for sightseeing.
 Additionally, these shoulder seasons offer a blend of pleasant weather and cultural activities such as the Prague Spring International Music Festival in May and several theater and music events in autumn.
 For those looking for budget-friendly options, the winter months from November to March are also suggested as a good time to visit due to lower travel costs and fewer tourists, despite colder weather.
 The festive season, especially around Christmas, brings charming markets and vibrant celebrations to the city.